wharfkit/website/src/lib/docs/AccountKit/LinkAuthMethod.md

 ---
 title: Linkauth (Method)
-description: Set a specific permission level.
+description: Used to generate an action that sets a specific permission level.
 category: AccountKit
 published: true
 order: 9